arjustini/StarsSVG/README.md

 StarsSVG

-The inputs to the showStar function consist of the following:
-- tx: amount along the x-axis to translate the star, where the top left corner of a page is coordinate (0,0).
+The inputs to the showStar function consist of the following:- tx: amount along the x-axis to translate the star, where the top left corner of a page is coordinate (0,0).
 - ty: amount in the y-axis to translate the star.
 - r: the radius of the star (distance from the center to each point of the star)